 The Things Headlines Don’t Tell Us: Lessons Learned as a Survivor of the Virginia Tech Shooting

-As the world witnessed the tragedy that transpired on the Virginia Tech campus on April 16th, 2007, Kristina Anderson’s life unexpectedly changed as the student gunman entered her classroom and within twelve minutes, committed one of the worst acts of violence in U.S. history.
-Shot three times while taking cover on a desk, Ms. Anderson will share a candid, first-hand perspective of her personal experience from the active shooting through the aftermath and immediate recovery.
+As the world witnessed the tragedy that transpired on the Virginia Tech campus on April 16, 2007, Kristina Anderson’s life unexpectedly changed as the student gunman entered her classroom and within 12 minutes, committed one of the worst acts of violence in U.S. history.
+Shot three times while taking cover on a desk, Ms. Anderson will share a candid, firsthand perspective of her personal experience from the active shooting through the aftermath and immediate recovery.
 Reinforcing the importance of individual preparedness and continuous safety training, Ms. Anderson will offer key takeaways in ways we may each impact and improve safety within our institutions and personal lives to both prevent and prepare for random acts of violence.

-Protecting & Preserving Our Cultural Heritage: Creating Sustainable Relationships through Collaboration
+Protecting & Preserving Our Cultural Heritage: Creating Sustainable Relationships Through Collaboration

-Lori Foley, Scott Merritt & Sheila Palmer
+Lori Foley, Scott Merritt, & Sheila Palmer

 Shrinking dollars and staff, expanding responsibilities, and growing vulnerability due to climate change all point to the need for an all-hands-on-deck approach to protecting our nations’ valuable and vulnerable cultural resources.
 Collaboration is the key to success, not just within sectors but across sectors.
-This session highlights an innovative program that has been bringing together cultural heritage and emergency management professionals at the local level—where all initial disaster response occurs—since 2003.
+This session highlights an innovative program that has been bringing together cultural heritage and emergency management professionals at the local level — where all initial disaster response occurs — since 2003.
 The Alliance for Response (AFR) initiative has demonstrated an effective approach to establishing cultural heritage emergency networks at the local level, building cooperation within and among cultural institutions, strengthening preparedness efforts, and creating ties to local emergency management officials.

-Lori Foley will provide an overview of Alliance for Response.
+Lori Foley will provide an overview of AFR.
 Sheila Palmer will discuss the formation of the AFR NYC network and how its role in the cultural community evolved.
 She will also address the history and importance of establishing strong collaborative ties with the NYC emergency management community.
 Scott Merritt will discuss the role played by AFR NYC in coordinating preparedness and response efforts in the cultural community before, during, and after Hurricane Sandy.
 A lively exchange with attendees will explore the role that security managers and protective service organizations can play in strengthening such networks to ensure the protection of cultural property.

-An update on the National Museum of African American History and Culture
+An Update on the National Museum of African American History and Culture

 Kinshasha Holman Conwill

 The Smithsonian Institution’s newest museum, the National Museum of African American History and Culture (NMAAHC), is under construction and scheduled to open in 2016.
-The new museum, the Smithsonian’s 19th, will be the only national museum devoted exclusively to the documentation of African American life, art, history and culture.
-Although, the mission and vision of the museum is one of education and history, the theme brings with it some unique security challenges.
+The new museum, the Smithsonian’s 19th, will be the only national museum devoted exclusively to the documentation of African American life, art, history, and culture.
+Although the mission and vision of the museum is one of education and history, the theme brings with it some unique security challenges.